-He had been up since five a.m. grading essays for his Intro to Japanese Literature class.
+Up since five a.m., he had been grading essays for his Intro to Japanese Literature class.
 He'd risen after deciding it was a waste of time to continue pretending to sleep.
-His mind had been unable, as it often was, to shut itself off from rearranging his dissertation intro and other far less productive thoughts.
+His mind unable, as it often was, to shut itself off from rearranging his dissertation intro and other far less productive thoughts.

 At twenty-four and just finished with his Master's degree, Kamijou Hiroki was currently the youngest faculty member in the Japanese department at M. University.

-It was rare that someone without his PHD yet would be hired by the administration as a full time professor but, although Hiroki never felt as sure of the designation as the people ascribing the term to him did, he had been deemed "brilliant" by his professors at T University and M's Dean Takatsuki had apparently agreed.
+It was rare that someone without his PHD yet would be hired by the administration as an assistant professor but, although Hiroki never felt as sure of the designation as the people ascribing the term to him did, he had been deemed "brilliant" by his professors at T University and M's Dean Takatsuki apparently agreed.

-Hiroki ran long fingers through his shaggy hair and frowned.
+Running long fingers through his shaggy hair, Hiroki frowned.
 He had good reason to curse the man, and not simply because he was so far behind in his own grading since Miyagi had dumped all his own Intro essays on him to score as well.

 Hiroki had been mortified when Miyagi offered this information.
-He had briefly mentioned his relationship with Akihiko during a drunken exchange one night, not long after he had started working with King Basho.
+He'd briefly mentioned his relationship with Akihiko during a drunken exchange one night, not long after he had started working with King Basho.
 It had been the first and last time they'd gone out for drinks together.

-It had made Hiroki wonder if his senior also remembered about the blow job he had given Miyagi that night.
+They had gotten so plastered he'd never thought Miyagi would even remember the conversation, let alone pass along those facts to a room full of his cronies.
+To make things worse, it caused Hiroki wonder if Miyagi also remembered about the blow job he'd given him that night.
 He was still pissed that Miyagi had not bothered, until after he'd come, to cheerfully inform him that he was engaged and most decidedly not gay.

-Hiroki released a long breath and glanced at his cell phone.
-It sat on the floor beside him.
-Outside an earlier call from his mother, which he had let ring to his voicemail, it remained silent.
-It had been days since Akihiko had last called and Hiroki was currently not particularly social with anyone else.
+Hiroki released a long breath and glanced at his cell phone siting on the floor beside him.
+Outside an earlier call from his mother, which he'd let ring to his voicemail, it remained silent.
+It had been days since Akihiko had last called and he was currently not particularly social with anyone else.

 Should I call him?

-It was not in his nature generally to call Akihiko.
-He preferred for his friend to ring him, however painful the waiting was.
+It was not in his nature generally to call Akihiko, however painful the waiting was, he preferred for his friend to ring him.
 Also if he called Akihiko, he ran the chance of looking like he needed something… needed him… and this was the last thing Hiroki wanted.